On a cohomological property of the center of a resolution: Proof of the main theorem

-\begin{rmk} \cite{SchTa} proved our theorem for the Cohen-Macaulay case.
-Indeed, under the settings of \thref{zerothapplication}, let $C$ be the center of $f$ and $\mathfrak{a}$ be an ideal sheaf on $X$ which is contained in the ideal sheaf of $C$.
-Suppose that $f$ is a log resolution of $(X,\mathfrak{a})$ and $E$ is the $f$-exceptional divisor on $X'$ with $\mathfrak{a}\O_{X'}=\O_{X'}(-E)$.
-Then $(X,\mathfrak{a})$ has rational singularities outside of $C$ and we have $R^if_*\O_X(E)=0$ by Lemma 4.8 in \cite{SchTa}. \end{rmk}

-\begin{thm}\thlabel{secondzerothapplication} Let $X$ be a Cohen-Macaulay variety with $(R_q)$ and $f:X'\to X$ be any proper birational morphism from a smooth variety $X'$.
-Suppose that $R^if_*\O_{X'}(E)=0$ for any $1\le i<q$ and any effective $f$-exceptional divisor $E$.
-Then $f$ is $q$-birational. \end{thm}
+\begin{lemma} Let $X$ be a Cohen-Macaulay variety with $(R_q)$, and $f:X'\to X$ be any proper birational morphism from a smooth variety $X'$.
+Let us assume that there exists an $f$-anti-ample effective $f$-exceptional divisor $E$ on $X'$ such that $R^if_*\O_{X'}(tE)=0$ for every $1\le i<q$ and every $t\gg 0$.
+Then $f$ is $q$-birational. \end{lemma}

-\begin{proof} Let $c\ge 2$ be the codimension of the center of $f$.
-For any effective $f$-exceptional divisor $E$, we may consider the injection